opencadc-metadata-curation/collection2caom2/README.md

 # Worked Examples
 - with explanations and motivations

+## How To Create A Pipeline
+1. Create an appropriately named repository in the opencadc-metadata-curation organization.
+1. Duplicate the blank2caom2 repository, according to [these instructions](https://help.github.com/articles/duplicating-a-repository/).
+1. In the new repository, rename all the items named blank'Something'.

 # Tricks and Traps
 - what might confuse users about API and address it directly
 - explain why each gothca is the way it is